ferran-candela/upc-aidl-2021-image-retrieval/README.md

 ### Experiment setup
 We have prepared the dataset to match the same structure as Fashion Product dataset.
 And we have run the evaluation getting a subset of the data.
-We have used 100 clothes from each time of clothe that we have in the new datset, Deep Fashion.
+We have used 100 clothes from each time of clothe that we have in the new dataset, Deep Fashion.
 We have applied the evaluation to the following models:
 * densenet161_custom
 * vgg16_custom